Membership Guide

 Utility Permits

-Base will submit permits on your behalf to gain permission to connect the battery to the distribution grid.
+Base will submit permits on your behalf.
 We'll need your signature on two documents in order to gain approval:

 • Tariff Application - Your distribution utility will verify that you have granted us permission to submit permits on our behalf.
 Please e-sign that document as soon as it lands in your inbox.